When learning speed becomes a performance number

 The deeper shift is who owns learning.
 When skills decayed over a decade, training could sit with a central function and run on an annual cycle.
 At a two-year half-life, learning has to live inside the work itself, owned by the team lead and measured like any other output.
 The functional leaders pulling ahead have stopped outsourcing capability to a training calendar and started treating it as part of how the team operates week to week, which is the only cadence fast enough to matter.

-- Skills half-life is now shorter than most planning cycles.
-Technical skills at two to two and a half years mean a three-year capability plan is obsolete before it finishes.
+“Technical skills now have a half-life of two to two and a half years.
+A three-year capability plan is obsolete before it finishes.”

 Put a number on how fast your function learns, and manage it like any other performance metric.
 Pick one capability your team will need within the year, and measure the time from "we should learn this" to "we are using it in the work."
 That interval, how fast your people adapt, is now a competitive variable you own.
 Set a target for it this planning cycle and hold the function to it, because the job will keep changing whether or not your team keeps pace with it.